 What is an Intensive Outpatient Program?

 Intensive Outpatient Program or IOP is a flexible treatment program which allows a patient to enjoy their daily life with only a part of their day dedicated to the treatment protocol at the most.
-This treatment is recommended for patients who do not need medical detoxification and are not bound by the 24-hour supervision of medical professionals.
+The intensive outpatient treatment Orange County is recommended for patients who do not need medical detoxification and are not bound by the 24-hour supervision of medical professionals.

 What is the Idea Behind IOP?